florianv/petrinet/README.md

     /**
      * Return a value compatible with this type.
      *
-     * @return  integer  A variable value.
+     * @return  integer  A value compatible with this type.
      */
     public function test()
     {